 Since the Charles E. Schmidt College of Medicine is a relatively new medical school, it is important for prospective medical students to visit the College and see our teaching facilities and meet some of our students and faculty.
 For these reasons, regional interviews are not held.
 Moreover, all interviews are held only at the request of the Admissions Office.

-Formal interview days are scheduled on selected Mondays and Tuesdays between October and April.
-Interviews on other days for students who are familiar with the FAU campus and the College of Medicine may be arranged, depending on the availability of faculty to interview applicants.
+Formal interview days are scheduled on Mondays and Fridays (selected Tuesdays) between September and April.
 Formal interview days begin with a continental breakfast and introductory presentations, followed by interviews.
 Each applicant will receive two 30-minute interviews, each conducted by a member of the admissions committee.
 One of the interviews is exploratory and evaluative in nature.
 The other interview is presented in a situational-behavioral format.
-A light lunch will be provided on a tour of one of our clinical affiliates.
-After a tour of the simulation center and the teaching facilities, the day concludes with a session on financial assistance and a "What will happen next?" presentation by the associate dean for admissions.
+A light lunch will be provided.
+After a tour of the simulation center and the teaching facilities, the day concludes with a session on financial assistance and a "What will happen next?" presentation by the assistant dean for admissions.
 Formal interview days begin at 9AM and end in the mid-afternoon.

 Factors assessed during the interview include both personal attributes and physician traits.
 Personal attributes include interview presence, communication skills, assessment of patient contact experiences, motivation to attend the Charles E. Schmidt College of Medicine, and a holistic assessment of any factors the applicant possesses that would add to the diversity of the physician workforce.
 Physician traits assessed at the interview include responsibility, honesty, respect for others, self-awareness, altruism and intellectual curiosity.